 Following the second round of professional body reviews, we consulted between 17 December 2012 and 2 April 2013 on the draft standards for prosthetists and orthotists and chiropodists and podiatrists.

-The consultation response analysis and revised draft standards for prosthetists and orthotists are attached for the Committee's consideration, approval, and recommendation to Council.
+The consultation response analysis and revised draft standards for prosthetists and orthotists are attached for the Council's consideration and approval for publication.

 Decision